shuhei/48scheme/notes.md

 In general, use `>>` if the actions don't return a value, `>>=` if you'll be immediately passing that value into the next action, and do-notation otherwise.

+Lines of a do-block doesn't pass value into the next action.

 ## LiftM

 Operates on the value inside the monad, giving us back a monad of the operated value.